-The term stainless steel is one of those deceptive little phrases which causes virtually nothing but confusion.
-What makes stainless steel special isn't the steel and it certainly isn't stainless.
+The term stainless steel is one of those deceptive little phrases that causes virtually nothing but confusion.
+What makes stainless steel special isn't the steel, and it certainly isn't stainless.
 Stainless steel can rust, discolor, and lose its luster and appearance over time.
 There are dozens of types of stainless steel and each has its own unique qualities.
-There are a ton of stainless steel gas grills on the market, but beware of what you are getting.
-For the average consumer, there are a few things you need to know to help you pick out a stainless steel gas grill: Will a magnet stick to it?
-How thick is the metal?
-How smooth is the surface?
-How was it put together?
+Likewise, there are a ton of stainless steel gas grills on the market, so you should beware of what you are getting by looking at the grade and thickness of the steel, among other factors.

 You don't need to take a pair of calipers with you to buy a gas grill, but there are a few ways to get a good idea of the thickness of the metal used.
-Thicker metal will not discolor as fast as thinner stainless steels.
-Thicker is better.
-You can tell the thickness of the metal of a stainless steel gas grill by the overall weight of the grill and how hard the metal feels.
-Don't be shy and press the grill in the middle of the hood.
-If it doesn't budge the metal is probably pretty thick.
+Thicker metal is better and will not discolor as fast as thinner stainless steels.
+You can tell the thickness of the metal used on a stainless steel gas grill by the overall weight of the grill and how hard the metal feels.
+Don't be afraid to press the grill in the middle of the hood.
+If it doesn't budge, the metal is probably pretty thick.

 Most rust gets its start in imperfections in the surface of the metal.
-Tiny little holes let moisture and chemicals sit and eat away at metal.
-Stainless steel, though resistant, isn't immune to these problems.
-When looking at a stainless steel gas grill, feel the surface.
-It should have a clean finish to it.
+Tiny holes let moisture and chemicals sit and eat away at metal.
+Stainless steel, though resistant to corrosion, isn't immune to these problems.
+When looking at a stainless steel gas grill, feel the surface; it should have a clean finish to it.
 There are several finishes to stainless steel, but poorer quality stainless should feel uneven.
 This metal is raw from the factory and not finished.
 A finished surface may be brushed or smooth, but it should feel even.

 Assembly of the Parts